 • tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using guselkumab injection, call your doctor.

-• check with your doctor to see if you need to receive any vaccinations.
-It is important to have all vaccines appropriate for your age before beginning your treatment with guselkumab injection.
+• check with your doctor to see if you need to receive any vaccinations before beginning your treatment with guselkumab injection.
 Do not have any vaccinations during your treatment without talking to your doctor.
-Also talk to your doctor if anyone in your household needs to receive a vaccine during your treatment with guselkumab injection.

-• you should know that guselkumab injection may decrease your ability to fight infection from bacteria, viruses, and fungi and increase the risk that you will get a serious or life-threatening infection.
+• you should know that guselkumab injection may decrease your ability to fight infections and increase the risk that you will get an infection.
 Tell your doctor if you often get any type of infection or if you have or think you may have any type of infection now.
 This includes new or changing skin lesions, minor infections (such as open cuts or sores), infections that come and go (such as cold sores), and chronic infections that do not go away.
 If you experience any of the following symptoms during or shortly after your treatment with guselkumab injection, call your doctor immediately: sweating; chills; muscle aches; cough; shortness of breath; fever; weight loss; extreme tiredness; flu-like symptoms; vomiting; sore throat; runny, stuffed nose, or sneezing; warm, red, or painful skin; painful or frequent urination; diarrhea; stomach pain; or other signs of infection.

 • you should know that using guselkumab injection increases the risk that you will develop tuberculosis (TB; a serious lung infection), especially if you are already infected with tuberculosis but do not have any symptoms of the disease.
 Tell your doctor if you have or have ever had TB, if you have lived in a country where TB is common, or if you have been around someone who has TB.
 Your doctor will perform a skin test to see if you have an inactive TB infection.
 If necessary, your doctor will give you medication to treat this infection before you start using guselkumab injection.
 If you have any of the following symptoms of TB, or if you develop any of these symptoms during your treatment, call your doctor immediately: cough, chest pain, coughing up blood or mucus, weakness or tiredness, weight loss, loss of appetite, chills, fever, or night sweats.